-- And if it does, it is right for this woman to feel guilty when she admits she is not enjoying her pregnancy?
+- And if it does, is it right for this woman to feel guilty when she admits she is not enjoying her pregnancy?

 First, do not assume the woman you are talking to does not want a baby herself.
 However, do not feel that saying you are having a hard time means you are not grateful or that you should know she is trying to conceive.
 You are not a mind reader.

-For strength in staying positive while feeling so sick, I recommend separating out your symptoms from your baby.
-Simple statements like, “I feel sick, but I know that my sickness means a baby is growing inside of me” or “I feel fat, but I’m grateful my body is making room for the new life inside of me” are helpful in keeping you positive as you find yourself over the toilet each morning or night.
+For strength in staying positive while feeling so sick, I recommend separating your symptoms from your baby.
+Simple pregnancy affirmations and statements like, “I feel sick, but I know that my sickness means a baby is growing inside me.”
+Or “I feel fat, but I’m grateful my body is making room for the new life inside me.”
+These statements help keep you positive as you find yourself over the toilet each morning or night.